Network-Sec/bin-tools-pub/README.md

 An easy evasion of the browser punnycode conversion may be use of a long link with many params and some type of (open) redirect, so it won't be visible immediately - but that's just a guess at the moment, I haven't put a lot of thought and effort into this topic yet, I'm sure there's much more knowledge to be discovered.

-I see Email addresses as the most dangerous vector, cause an attacker might be able to produce an exact representation of the address of a colleague, friend, business partner, high reputation address like microsoft.com etc.
+We see Email addresses as the most dangerous vector, cause an attacker might be able to produce an exact representation of the address of a colleague, friend, business partner, high reputation address like microsoft.com etc.

 We know countless, real attacks using this technique at some point.